Lesbian feminism: Key ideas

 Lesbian feminist literary critic Bonnie Zimmerman frequently analyzes the language used by writers from within the movement, often drawing from autobiographical narratives and the use of personal testimony.
 According to Zimmerman, lesbian feminist texts tend to be expressly non-linear, poetic and even obscure.

-Lesbian feminists of color argue for intersectionality, in particular the crossings of gender, sex, class, and race, as an important component of lesbian feminist thought.
+Lesbian feminists of color argue for intersectionality, in particular the crossings of gender, sex, class, and race, emphasizing that most research and data about sexual orientation is provided by white cis males.

 Biology, choice and social constructionism

 As outlined above, lesbian feminism typically situates lesbianism as a form of resistance to "man-made" institutions.
 Cheryl Clarke writes in her essay New Notes on Lesbianism:I name myself "lesbian" because this culture oppresses, silences, and destroys lesbians, even lesbians who don't call themselves "lesbians."
 I name myself "lesbian" because I want to be visible to other black lesbians.
 I name myself "lesbian" because I do not subscribe to predatory/institutionalized heterosexuality.However, according to A Dictionary of Gender Studies, some lesbians who believed themselves to be 'born that way' considered political lesbians or those who believe lesbianism is a choice based on the institutionalized heterosexuality were appropriating the term 'lesbian' and not experiencing or speaking out against the oppression that those women experience.
+Additionally, some feminists argue that "political lesbianism," which reduces lesbianism as a political choice to reject men and the penises, overlooks the deeply personal nature of lesbianism as an expression of attraction between women and erases the experiences of trans women and their lesbian partners.